boom-devs/boomdevs-wordpress-coming-soon-plugin/README.txt

 == Installation ==

-There is no prerequisites for installing **Coming Soon by BoomDeves** plugin.
+There is no prerequisites for installing **Coming Soon by BoomDeves plugin**.
 You can follow the steps below to complete the installation.

 = Automatic Installation =
 1. Go to `Plugins > Add New` screen from your WordPress website dashboard.